 - Bonus: Kids get a kick out of it

 If you’re not a complete control freak, you have hardwood, vinyl, and average (not shaggy) carpet, and you want to save time doing housework, a Roomba vacuum would be worth it for you too.

 The ones I recommend are:

-- iRobot Roomba 640 if you don’t care about having wi-fi
+- iRobot Roomba 640 if you want a good basic model and don’t care about having wi-fi or scheduling features

 Do you have a robot vacuum and was it worth it?
 Bonus…Does your robot vacuum have a name?

 - EBATES Review – Get $10 Free For Signing Up & Get Cash Back On Practically Every Purchase

 - Brandless Review – Organic, Healthy Food Delivered For Just $3 – Is It Legit?

 - How To Afford To Live Off One Income

 Cheers to working smarter and saving time, money, and energy,